microsoft/PowerApps-Samples/cds/orgsvc/C#/EarlyBoundEntityOperations/README.md

 ## What this sample does

-The `IOrganizationService` message is intended to be used in a scenario where it provides programmatic access to the metadata and data for an organization.
+The `IOrganizationService` message is intended to be used in a scenario where it provides programmatic access to the table definitions and data for an organization.

 ## How this sample works